 How has COVID affected your job this past year?

 I don’t want to get maudlin, but significantly.
 I record bands.
 If I can’t go to shows to talk to bands, I can’t find new bands to record.
 If bands can’t play shows, they can’t afford to hire me to record them.
 If studios are closed, bands are going to record themselves.
 This past year my work has been almost exclusively mixing and mastering.
 Thankfully, artists may want to do their own music, but still realize there are things for which they need a professional.
 I’m even doing some distance producing.
 I wrote an article about this, actually.
-It mirrors mixed revisions, in that there’s a back and forth with me giving the artist notes on the arrangement, and them making the adjustments until we’re both happy.
+It mirrors mixed revisions, in that there’s a back and forth with me giving the artist notes on the arrangement, and then making the adjustments until we’re both happy.
 Then I get to put it all together and they tell me what they want until we’re both happy.
 It works, though it takes a while, and leaving the recording schedule up to the artist does have its downside.
-When you’re in a studio, you’ve gotta get it done, and your whole focus is on the creativity.
+When you’re in a studio, you’ve gotta get it done, and your whole focus is on creativity.
 A good producer will be able to keep those creative juices flowing throughout and keep things from getting monotonous and draining.
 I can’t do that if we’re communicating over texts and emails.
 So the whole process slows down, which in itself can be demoralizing.
 The projects still get finished, but I can’t wait to get back into the studio: be in a room with people, feel the agitation in the air, smell the sweat, get exhausted but keep pushing because we know that the next take is gonna be the one.

 If you could talk to yourself from ten years ago, what one piece of advice would you tell yourself?